Do you know how long it takes for people to decide whether to stay on your website?

 Keep these guidelines in mind when browsing the web.
 You’ll likely notice that almost all professionally built sites use these best practices.

 The reason for this is that they work.
-Using them in your own site will increase your chances of ending up with a website that looks high-quality and is a joy to browse.
+Using them on your own site will increase your chances of ending up with a website that looks high-quality and is a joy to browse.

-MailerLite’s website builder simplifies creating beautiful websites.
+MailerLite’s website builder simplifies beautiful website creation.
 Design your page from scratch or use one of our templates.
 Only pay when you publish the page to a custom domain.

 Editor's note: This post was published in September 2020, but has now been updated with new insights from our team.